 So if you see project management as your profession then you should consider working towards Chartered Project Professional.
 In planning your development, you need to consider how you will grow these competencies.
 How will you gain experience managing difficult stakeholders?
 How can you get experience planning and controlling the budget of complex projects?
 How will you implement effective change control processes?
 To achieve the chartered status it is not enough to understand these topics you also need to know how to put them into practice.
 This is where the 70-20-10 learning model can help.

 70-20-10 Leaning Model

 The 70-20-10 model describes how 70% of what we learn comes from experiential learning.
 For you, this means delivering stretching, but not impossible, projects.
 At the start of your career, this may be just a work package within an overall project.
-As you competence and confidence grow you can grow your responsibility.
+As your competence and confidence grow when you have completed the APM PMQ you can grow your responsibility.
 Taking on larger and more complex work packages or projects.
 The important thing is that you take ownership and accountability for delivery.
 Influencing the decision making processes of others.
 You are not just a project coordinator or communication interface between the different parties.
 You should seek out opportunities to take on these responsibilities, testing our new ways of working.
 Adapting and improving the way you manage projects as you go.

 In our experience, many project managers have their own project controls system to complement corporate systems.
 They may operate a contract tracker to recorded commitments or used tried and tested reporting processes.
 For example, one project manager used a simple PowerPoint pack for reporting.
 Every month each work package manager would present three slides covered work done this month, work planned next month and then a final slide summarising any key risk, issues and changes.